-Yet Panama still has well managed banks and strong banking regulation.
+Yet Panama still has well-managed banks and strong banking regulations.
 It also offers access to USD and good interest rates.
 In fact, Panama is a great banking option for many Insiders looking for USD outside of the United States.
 GlobalBanks Insiders can read more about opening accounts in Panama in our Panama Banking Report.

 The point is, even the best jurisdictions have both positive and negative attributes.
 After all, there is no such thing as a perfect banking jurisdiction.
 There can only be the perfect banking jurisdiction for you.

-In general, the following factors should get considered when choosing a banking jurisdictions.
+In general, the following factors should be considered when choosing a banking jurisdiction.
 Understanding each and choosing where you should bank based on what you find will lead to a much better result.
 Your money will be safer and you won’t have as many headaches.

 You want to be banking in a stable jurisdiction that isn’t rife with corruption and conflict.
 That’s a given.
 But there are several other considerations that often go overlooked.
 These include the size of the economy, the size of deposits, and the economic reliance on banking.